-Jewish cemetery in Mala Dobron in Ukrainian Transcarpathia was in the focus of ESJF’s special attention for one particular reason — the neighborhood with the Christian cemetery.
-These cemeteries existed at a short distance from each other for decades.
-Yet after the Shoah the Jewish cemetery was abandoned and vastly neglected, therefore there was a risk of total disappearance of the cemetery.
+The Mala Dobron Jewish cemetery in Ukrainian Transcarpathia has been the focus of ESJF’s attention for one particular reason — its proximity to a Christian cemetery.
+For decades, these cemeteries existed only a short distance apart.
+However, after the Shoah, the Jewish cemetery was abandoned, to the point that it risked total disappearance.

 The need for precise demarcation between the Jewish and Christian cemeteries necessitated particular caution on the part of the ESJF surveyor team.
 However, after a long, thorough examination, the Jewish cemetery was separated and fenced off with metal mesh and stone gabion.

 In doing so, the team were able not only to create a clear distinction between the Jewish and Christian burial sites, but to do so while paying respect to the graves on both sides of the divide.